percona/pxb-docs/docs/howtos/recipes_xbk_stream.md

-# Make a Streaming Backup
+# Make a streaming backup

 Stream mode sends the backup to `STDOUT` in the `xbstream` format instead of